-Poppy seeds and coconut are the star of this paneer curry and they go wonderfully with panner and takes the dish to a next level.
+Poppy seeds and coconut are the star of this recipe.
+Both these ingredients go wonderfully well with panner.

 To make this paneer korma , poppy seeds and coconut are ground to a smooth paste and cooked along with onion tomato gravy till it releases a good aroma.
-This cooking or I would rather say frying brings in a delicious taste and aroma that would certainly blow up anyone.
+This sauteing brings in a delicious taste and aroma that is unique.

 1. First make a fine powder of poppy seeds.
 If the Poppy seeds are not powdered finely, they will come in the mouth while eating. so make sure they are powdered thoroughly.